top of page

 Photo: Emile Weber

-This means the Brazilian endemic spiders that entered the US prior and up to 2018 are all that we have.
-Without a conscious effort to sustain the US populations, we stand to slowly lose many species through a lack of breeding.
-This affects many well known species, including Acanthoscurria geniculata, Grammostola pulchra, and Nhandu chromatus, just to name a few.
+This means the affected spiders that entered the US up to 2018 are all that we have.
+Without a conscious effort to maintain the populations already residing in the US, we have the potential to slowly lose these species through a lack of breeding.
+This affects many tarantulas considered to be hobby staples, including A. geniculata, G. pulchra and V. chromatus, just to name a few.

 Ybyrapora diversipes